sahunirmal/demo-counter-app/README.md

    git push -u origin master
    ```
 For connecting to private repo through https: create Personal Access Token in github's setting and paste in cli after  adding remote origin in password section.
-or, For SSH connction execute `ssh-keygen` in cli .
+or, For SSH connction execute `ssh-keygen` in CLI .
 Go to github's setting SSH and GPG key section.
 Create new and paste the generated key.

 ## 1.Connect to 1st ubuntu server and install jenkins